-Both filter and sediment samples must be treated with acid to remove inorganic carbon, which occur as carbonate.
-Fuming HCL converts inorganic carbonate in samples to water vapor, CO2, and Calcium Chloride (Grasshoff, K., M. Ehrhardt and K. Kremling (eds).
+Both filter and sediment samples must be treated with acid to remove inorganic carbon, which can occur as carbonate or bicarbonate.
+Fuming HCL converts inorganic carbon in samples to CO2 (Grasshoff, K., M. Ehrhardt and K. Kremling (eds).
 1983.
 Methods of Seawater Analysis.
 Verlag Chemie).

 - Place two 50 ml beakers with ~40 mls of concentrated (12N) fuming HCL, and one 50 ml beaker with DIW (to increase humidity), into the center of a glass desiccator (without desiccant) or a similar covered container of sufficient size to allow for the addition of samples.
 A glass Pyrex rectangular dish with a second glass Pyrex rectangular dish upside down on top, sealed together with high vacuum silicone grease on the edges, works well for this (Figure 1).
 It is advised to use fresh HCL each season and to replace the beakers in the acidifying container after two acidification runs. - 2.
-Place filters onto the top of clean, uncovered scintillation vials inside the container (Figure 1), and allow to react for 24-48 hrs (keep aluminum weigh dishes once filters have been removed for use later).
-Soil samples can be placed directly into clean vials, however ensure that the soil is spread as close to a monolayer as possible (fumes may not diffuse through thick soil volumes).
-Note that the vials cannot be labeled because of the acid fumes (the fumes will eat away the label), so be sure to note the order of the vials when placing them in the container.
-Place an aluminum tab from a weigh dish inside the container to verify that the acid fumes are strong enough (the aluminum tab should turn white and fluffy from the acid fumes).
+Place filters onto the top of clean, uncovered scintillation vials inside the container (Figure 1) and allow to react for 24-48 hrs (keep aluminum weigh dishes once filters have been removed for use later).
+Soil or Sediment samples can be placed directly into clean vials, however ensure that the soil is spread as close to a monolayer as possible (fumes may not diffuse through thick soil volumes).
+Note that the vials cannot be labeled with ink because of the acid fumes (the fumes will eat away the label), so be sure to note the order of the vials when placing them in the container.
+Place an aluminum tab from a weigh dish and a few strips of litmus paper inside the container to verify that the acid fumes are strong enough (the aluminum tab should turn white and fluffy from the acid fumes).
 If the tab does not turn white and fluffy, replace the HCL in the beaker, or, if your HCL was not fresh, obtain fresh HCL. - 3.
-Following acidification, place filters back in their aluminum weigh dishes and place in drying over at 90°C for 4-12 hours.
+Following acidification, place filters back in their aluminum weigh dishes using forceps and place in drying oven at 90°C for 4-12 hours.
+If you are not ready to analyze the samples after drying, they can be stored in a desiccator, or they can stay in the drying oven, until analysis.